This quick breakfast can be prepped using 3 methods. It can also be vegan, if desired, and gluten-free.

 Notes:

-Creamed coconut comes in bars, found in natural food stores.
-It is solid below say 70º.
+Creamed coconut comes in bars and is found in natural food stores.
+It is solid below, say 70º.
 I grate the entire bar using the fine side of a box grater and store it in a Mason jar.
-In the past I often used coconut cream powder in recipes, but finding it without casein, lactose or other animal ingredients has proven to be fruitless.
-Creamed coconut is delicious and finely grated, it melts into your recipes.
+In the past, I often used coconut cream powder in recipes, but finding it without casein, lactose, or other animal ingredients has proven to be fruitless.
+Creamed coconut is delicious and finely grated; it melts into your recipes.
 Even if carrying dry meals in warmer temps it will be OK for short term, it will soften and ‘melt’ into the oats.

-At home we prefer rolled oats which take 5 minutes cooking time.
-1 minute “Quick Oats” are simply fine chopped rolled oats, they take less time to cook.
-If you want, you can also use plain unsweetened instant oats, which are just even finer cut oats.
-You can also do it home with your quick or rolled oats – break them up a bit in a mini food chopper!
-The rule to me though is…the bigger the oat piece, the better the taste.
-Mostly because instant oats seem to get more glue-like to me due to being fine.
-If you use instant oats with FBC or a mug, you can eat them as soon as they are cool enough to handle.
+At home, we prefer rolled oats, which take 5 minutes of cooking time.
+One-minute “Quick Oats” are simply fine-chopped rolled oats; they take less time to cook.
+If you want, you can also use plain unsweetened instant oats, which are just even finer-cut oats.
+You can also do it at home with your quick or rolled oats – break them up a bit in a mini food chopper!
+The rule is that the bigger the oat piece, the better the taste.
+Mostly because instant oats seem more glue-like to me, due to being fine, if you use instant oats with FBC or a mug, you can eat them as soon as they are cool enough to handle.

 Recipe can halved for solo trips.